malnakli/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 I have implemented a tracking class, which is responsible for tracking left and right lines on each frame and adjusting them. (can be found in `tracking.py`)

-- Initialize Tracking class with left and right lines.
+- Initialize Tracking class with left and right lines, see `LINE()` class on `line_class.py`.
 - pass a frame to `next_frame()` on line # 30 through # 49
 **Here I will  explanation deeply what this function do:**
 1. undistort image by calling `pipeline.distortion_image()`

 2. apply different combination to create a binary image containing  lane pixels by calling  `pipeline.combined_binary_thresholds()`.
 > This method need improvement, even though it does a good job on show lane pixels in most of the project_video.mp4, but it does not work well on shadow and unclear lines such as on challenge_video.mp4.
 Improvement can be done by finding the beast combination of color transforms and gradients, as well as, applying another color channel beside s_channel from HLS.

 3. Performed a perspective transform by calling `pipeline.transform_street_lane()`.
 This method crop the image to region of interest and then transform it to bird view.
+> It needs improving to cover all the line for any cases, because it does not cover the lines when turn is sharp as on harder_challenge_video.mp4

 4. identified lane-line pixels by calling `identify_lane_line()` function on line # 50 in `tracking.py`.
     1. search for the window centroids of a frame:
     A. For the first frame, start searching from scratch using a convolution and sliding window.